dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPulseTargetsCountries| List of countries in the OTX pulses that have been observed to be targeted by this URL's malware |
 | $AVOTXPulseTargetsIndustries| List of industries in the OTX pulses that have been observed to be targeted by this URL's malware |

-### Hostname Report
+### Retrieve Hostname Report

 Complete report of all threat indicators for a given hostname, including data from all the sub reports.
 Data returned includes pulse, geo, URL, passive DNS, and WHOIS analysis.

+- input : A Hostname

 ```
 _fetch $Hostname from testingintegrations limit 1
 >>_lookup alienvaultotx get_hostname_report $Hostname
 ```

+###### Sample walkthrough video for hostname report

 [![Get Hostname Report Walkthrough Video](readme-media/GIFs/get_hostname_report.gif)](https://youtu.be/Rcp9hFVu23E)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|